-First-course treatment options include lifestyle changes and various pharmaceutical treatments, depending on the cause of bone loss.
+Treatment for Osteopenia is typically lifestyle changes.
+First-line treatment options for Osteoporosis include lifestyle changes and various pharmaceuticals, depending on the cause of bone loss.
 Lifestyle changes usually include diet changes to increase calcium and vitamin D intake, as well as undertaking weight-bearing and resistance exercises such as walking or jogging and weightlifting.
-Medical therapies include bisphosphonates to help increase bone density and hormone replacement therapy to help slow down bone loss.6 Possible treatments are best discussed with your physician.
+Medical therapies include bisphosphonates to slow bone resorption, increase bone density hormone replacement therapy and anabolic therapies to help slow down bone loss and build bone.6 Possible treatments are best discussed with your physician.

 Where Vibration Therapy Fits In

 Based on NASA technology developed to prevent bone loss for astronauts in zero gravity, vibration therapy devices simulate the mechanical loading of your bones during exercise, which stimulates bone growth.
-Vibration therapy has been shown in several clinical studies to effectively encourage bone growth and prevent bone loss in the the hips and spine.7,8
+Whole body vibration therapy has been shown in several clinical studies to effectively encourage bone growth and prevent bone loss in the the hips and spine.7,8

-Because vibration therapy is drug-free, it has no known side effects and will not interact with any current prescriptions medications or other therapeutic approaches.
-This makes vibration therapy the perfect complementary treatment option in the fight against low bone density.
+Vibration therapy at the doses tested in the listed studies is safe and does not interfere with any current prescription medications or other therapeutic approaches.
+This makes vibration therapy an excellent complementary treatment option in the fight against low bone density.